SRGSSR/srgmediaplayer-apple/Documentation/Getting-started.md

 This default player view controller is itself based on a set of lower-level components which you can combine to match your requirements:

-* A media player controller, which can be optionally attached to a view for playing videos
+* A media player controller, which can be optionally attached to a view for playing videos.
-* A set of components (slider, play / pause button, timeline, message view, Airplay overlay, etc.) which can be connected to an underlying media player controller
+* A set of components (slider, play / pause button, timeline, message view, Airplay overlay, etc.) which can be connected to an underlying media player controller.

 Let us now discuss these components further and describe how they can be glued together.

 ## Media player view controller

 If you do not need to customize the player appearance, simply instantiate `SRGMediaPlayerViewController` and display it modally.
-The view controller exposes its underlying `controller` property, which you must use to start playback
+The view controller exposes its underlying `controller` property, which you must use to start playback:

 ```objective-c
 SRGMediaPlayerViewController *mediaPlayerViewController = [[SRGMediaPlayerViewController alloc] init];